On-the-fly Repulsion in the Contextual Space for Rich Diversity in Diffusion Transformers: Experiments

 \subsection{Qualitative Results}

 \paragraph{Flux-dev results.}

 We compare our results with the base Flux-dev model in Figures~\ref{fig:flux_short} and \ref{fig:eights}; additional comparisons with Flux-dev, SD3.5-Large and SD3.5-Turbo are provided in Appendix~\ref{sec:additional_qualitative_results}.
-Even when sampled with different random initial noises, the base model typically produces a very narrow and repetitive range of outputs for many prompts.
+For an objective comparison, all qualitative results use the same fixed seed to sample a batch of distinct initial noises.
+Despite this, the base model typically produces a narrow and repetitive range of outputs for many prompts.
 As shown in Figure~\ref{fig:eights}, our method alleviates typicality biases, such as the barely visible or harsh lighting seen in the ``musician'' and ``scientist'' examples.
 Furthermore, it generates a diverse array of compositions, arrangements, and camera angles for the ``painter'' and ``stadium'' prompts.

 \paragraph{Baseline comparisons.}